sinai-sawn-perez/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/3a4ce878-36c3-4ff6-873f-0a84186a5842" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Initiate a perpetual ping sending from the Windows 10 VM to the Ubuntu VM.
 Filter for ICMP in Wireshark to observe the traffic.
 In Azure, open the Network Security Groups for the Ubuntu VM and disable inbound ICMP traffic.
 Then return to Wireshark on the Windows 10 VM and observe the perpetual ping activity.
+Notice that thing ping requests time out, as shown in the example above.
 </p>